Etto48/HexPatch/docs/SETTINGS.md

 ### Style

-Every setting in this categroy is a style object, a style object has the following fields:
+Every setting in this category is a style object, a style object has the following fields:
 | Field | Description |
 |-------|-------------|
 |fg|Foreground color, can be a string containing an RGB HEX color, a color name, a color index or can be `null` to be transparent.|